SumoLogic/sumologic-kubernetes-collection/tests/integration/README.md

 > | ------------------------------- | --------------------------------------------- |
 > | `Test_Helm_Default_OT_Metadata` | `values/values_helm_default_ot_metadata.yaml` |

+## Build tags and CI

+Tests are tagged with either `allreleases` or `onlylatest`.
+This determines whether the CI will run them on all supported K8s versions, or just the latest one.

+The `allreleases` tag is reserved for tests checking basic functionality - the rest should use `onlylatest` to prevent an explosion of CI test runs.

 ## Using pre-existing clusters

 You should pay special care when reusing clusters across test runs since left over artifacts in clusters might cause false positives or